aIR hANDLING uNIT

 The program has a simple user interface- the user only has to input an excel file in the given format with all the rooms and its specified data, and simply press "run" to execute the program.

-All code for the program was custom-created, with an easy-to-use user interface.
+All aspects of the optimization was custom-programmed, with an easy-to-use user interface.
 The technical report can be found here.